xenserver/packer-plugin-xenserver/README.md

 ## Using the builder

-Official release binaries will be attached to the project's GitHub releases.
-Download the relevant release and copy the binary to `~/.packer.d/plugin/packer-builder-xenserver-iso`.
+Download the relevant release from the project's [releases page](https://github.com/ddelnano/packer-builder-xenserver/releases) and copy the binary to `~/.packer.d/plugin/packer-builder-xenserver-iso`.

 ## Developing the builder